climatescope/climatescope.org/app/_posts/en/2016-12-21-Climatescope-in-the-media-LAC.md

 ---
-published: false
-postId: test
-title: Test blog post

-description: Test blog post description
+postId: CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS
+title: CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS

+description: CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS
 ---
 ## CLIMATESCOPE IN THE MEDIA - LATIN AMERICA HIGHLIGHTS